 Careers/IAG is to help students think about and plan their future; Careers/IAG is to help students find out which pathway is best for them.
 To enable good understanding and positive attitudes, we aim to engage with parents and give them access to Careers: Bill Law’s ‘Community Interaction Theory’ states how our perceptions about careers are gained from within our communities.
 By working in partnership we hope to ensure positive outcomes for all our students.

-- Careers trips are arranged to Careers Events, Insight days and to Further and Higher Education Colleges
+- Careers trips to a range of places including Careers Events, Insight days and to visits to Further and Higher Education Colleges

 Pathways is the term used to refer to the different paths students may take.
 At secondary school these will occur at KS4 & KS5.
 Pathways are the qualifications with their levels and the routes that students can take to acquire them.